 Stuff happens.
 And sometimes stuff happens at workplaces.
 You can’t predict them, but you can prepare for them.

 Visit the Oregon OSHA website to learn more about emergency planning, including:

 Gathering the supplies you'll need in an emergency doesn't have to be complicated.
-Start with these five essentials-for work, home, car, and school-then expand on your kits as time allows.
+Start with these five essentials-for work, home, car, and school.

 Seek immediate medical attention and follow these simple steps.